Jiackie/Cluster_Grocery_Item/README.md

 Second, for each item, the customer who bought that product the most.

-Finally, find the best clustring categories and assign the items into these categories by using KMean model and PCA concept.
+Finally, find the best clustring categories and assign the items into these categories by using Principal Component Analysis(PCA) procedure and K-Means Clustering.